 Project Planning and Funding

-Following the fires, Grand County and Northern Water began working with partners on post-fire watershed restoration and planning of projects that mitigate threats to life and property due to post-fire flood, sediment or debris.
+Following the fires in the fall of 2020, Grand County and Northern Water began working with partners on post-fire watershed restoration and planning of projects that mitigate threats to life and property due to post-fire flood, sediment or debris.
 During the week of Feb.
 8, 2021, EWP Partners performed field assessments of nonfederal lands in the affected areas of the East Troublesome Fire.

 To maximize the use of existing resources, we envision that Grand County and Northern Water will lead emergency watershed restoration projects for specific geographic areas affected by the East Troublesome Fire and will be your point of contact for fire-related emergency watershed recovery activities on private property.
 Projects will not be planned or completed without landowner approval.